mibur1/psy111/README.md

 ## Local usage

-Running the book locally is possible by opening the `_build/html/index.html` file in a browser.
-The *.ipynb* notebooks for the exercises can either be used locally or through google colab.

-If the `_build/` folder is not available or if you want to create a modified version, you can also build the book from source:
+Running the book locally requires to first build the book from source:

 ```python
 cd <path/to/book/>
 pip install -r requirements.txt
 jupyter-book build .
 ```

+This will create the html files in the `_build/` folder.
+The book can then be used by opening the `_build/html/index.html` file in a browser.
+The *.ipynb* notebooks for the exercises are located in the `book/` folder and can can either be opened locally or through google colab.